 - Salt and ground black pepper (to taste)

-- Boil bullion with celleriac, carrots and potatoes with skin on (until carrots are al dente and potatoes cooked through).
+- Boil bullion with celeriac, carrots, and potatoes with skin on (until carrots are al dente and potatoes cooked through).
 Take all vegetables (except for celeriac) out of the broth and set aside.
-Add crashed cumin and sorrel and keep boiling until sorrel gets wilted and starts falling apart (it will change color from bright green to “muddy” dark green).
-Using hand blender, puree contents of the pot until smooth.
-Add heavy cream, salt and pepper to your taste.
-Boil for next 20-30 minutes, then add the vegetables.
+Add crushed cumin and sorrel and keep boiling until the sorrel gets wilted and starts falling apart (it will change color from bright green to “muddy” dark green).
+Using a hand blender, puree the contents of the pot until smooth.
+Add heavy cream, salt, and pepper to your taste.
+Boil for the next 20-30 minutes, then add the vegetables.

-- Pour soup with vegetables in the soup bowl, add hard boiled eggs, cut on half.
+- Pour the soup with vegetables into the soup bowl, add hard-boiled eggs, and cut them in half.
 Garnish with sorrel springs and flowers.
 If you prefer, serve with your favorite bread.

 Enjoy and Happy Spring!

-Chcesz przeczytać po polsku?
-Kliknij tu: “Zupa „bagienna” na dzikim szczawiu”
+Chcesz przeczytaΔ po polsku?
+Kliknij tu: βZupa βbagiennaβ na dzikim szczawiuβ

 Pingback: This dark, green soup made out of California wild sorrel might surprise you | FlyB Kulinaria